realm/realm-java-benchmarks/README.md

 performance regressions.

-This is a benchmarking suite to compare Realm to SQLite (and possibly its derived ORMs) in a series of common and simple operations:
+This is a benchmarking suite to compare Realm to SQLite (and possibly its derived ORMs) in a series of common operations:

  * Batch Writes : write a bunch of objects in a single transaction.
  * Simple Writes : write an object in a single transaction.
  * Simple Queries : perform a simple query filter on:
-     - int equality
+     - integer equality
      - string equality
-     - int range
+     - integer range
  * Full Scan : perform a simple query that doesn't match any results (= a full table scan).
  * Sum : sum the values of an int field